kondo2024/sm_online_utils/README.md

 ### converter

 ##### XXXXDataProcessor
+Load parameter file XXXX.xml,call TArtCalibXXXX,prepare tree,
-call TArtCalibXXXX, prepare tree, histograms.
+histograms.
 All the processors have to inherit SAMURAIDataProcessor.
+In case of drift chambers TDC distributions are also loaded for drft time -> drift length calibration.

 ##### SAMURAIDataConveter
 main class of the converter.
 After registration of the data processors, Run should be called.
 Then, preparation of tree/histograms and eventloop will happens.
+The class is called in sXXX/converters/smts_converter.cc, etc.

 ### filter